andresk-en-fr-de/andre-s-cocktail-app/README.md

 - ✅ Sound effects and smooth UI

 ## ⚠️ Disclaimer
 Please enjoy cocktails responsibly.
-This app is intended for fun, creativity, and entertainment—not to encourage excessive alcohol consumption.ä
+This app is intended for **fun, creativity, and education** —not to encourage excessive alcohol consumption.ä
-Please drink responsibly.
-Do not drink and drive.
+Please drink responsibly. **Do not drink and drive.**
-Only consume alcohol if you are of legal drinking age in your country or jurisdiction — typically 18 years or older.
+Only consume alcohol if you are of legal drinking age in your country or jurisdiction — typically **18 years** or older.
 The developer does not encourage excessive consumption or irresponsible behavior and assumes no liability for any outcomes related to the use of this app.

 ## Live Demo: https://andresk-en-fr-de.github.io/andre-s-cocktail-app/